Dre Campbell Farm

 You may have heard of diatomaceous earth—it’s a natural product made from the fossilized remains of diatoms, a type of algae.

-DE is great for eradicating kudzu bugs because it causes them to dehydrate and die.
+DE works great against kudzu bugs because it causes them to dehydrate and die.
 Moreover, it’s non-toxic to people and pets.
-You can buy it at most home improvement stores, or online.
+You can buy it at most home improvement stores or online.

 Takeaway

 Thanks for reading!
-These are just a few of the many natural ways to do away with kudzu bugs.
+These are just a few of the many natural methods to deal with kudzu bugs.
 Be sure to experiment with them to find the one that works best for you.

 Preventing kudzu bugs from coming back is also not difficult.
 You just need to take a few precautions: